Canadians Celebrate Tax Freedom Day on June 6, 2011

 The Fraser Institute annually calculates Tax Freedom Day in order to provide a comprehensive and easily understood indicator of the overall tax burden faced by the average Canadian family.
 Tax Freedom Day is the day in the year by which the average Canadian family has earned enough money to pay the taxes imposed on it by the three levels of Canadian government: federal, provincial, and local.
 In 2011, Canadians started working for themselves on June 6.
 That is, Canadians worked until June 5 to pay the total tax bill imposed on them by all levels of government.
 This represents a two day additional burden over 2010 when Tax Freedom Day fell on June 4.

 - On Tax Freedom Day, the average Canadian family has earned enough money to pay the taxes imposed on it by the three levels of government: federal, provincial, and local.

-- In 2009, Canadians celebrate Tax Freedom Day on June 6, which means that Canadians will work until June 5 to pay the total tax bill imposed on them by all levels of government.
+- In 2011, Canadians celebrate Tax Freedom Day on June 6.
+That is, Canadians will have worked until June 5 to pay the total tax bill imposed on them by all levels of government.

-- Tax Freedom Day in 2009 arrives three days earlier than in 2008, when it fell on June 9.
+- Tax Freedom Day in 2011 arrives two days later than in 2010, when it fell on June 4.

-- The latest Tax Freedom Day in Canadian history was in 2000, when it fell on June 24; this is almost two months later than in 1961, the earliest year for which the calculation has been made.
-Since 2005, Tax Freedom Day for the average Canadian family has steadily decreased.
+- The latest Tax Freedom Day in Canadian history was in 2000, when it fell on June 24, almost two months later than in 1961, the earliest year for which the calculation has been made.

 More from this study